Alloy Wheel Insurance

 Will I be covered by alloy wheel insurance if I'm at fault?

 Yes, if the damage to your alloys occurs as a result of fault on your part, this policy will still cover the cost of the repairs.
 Please note, however, that any damage as a result of fraud, false actions or dishonesty will not be covered.
 Your policy document contains a comprehensive list of the exclusions that apply.

-How do I take out an alloy wheel insurance policy?
+How do I take out alloy wheel insurance?

 How do I claim on my alloy wheel insurance?

 If your alloys become damaged, call the administrator on 0344 573 8129 within 30 days.
 You’ll then be asked to provide various pieces of information, such as your policy number, vehicle registration and the nature of the damage.
 There may also be instances where you are required to supply photographic evidence to support your claim.
 If your claim is authorised, the administrator will organise an approved repairer to carry out the work.